sofiafcruz/dublinbus/README.md

 - Boheng Ding (Maintenance Lead)

 ## Acknowledgements
-We would also like to thank Dr. Gavin McArdle, Asst Prof. Soumyabrata Dev, Prof. Pádraig Cunningham and Dr. Félix Balado
+We would also like to thank Dr. Gavin McArdle, Asst Prof. Soumyabrata Dev, Prof. Pádraig Cunningham and Dr. Félix Balado.

 We would also like to thank Dublin Bus for providing the historical dataset on which our models were trained.